Question 1: Do you struggle with anger?

 Ultimately, I have very little control over how everything turns out.
 I can’t determine what professions my kids choose, my husband’s level of commitment to God, or whether the dog throws up on the carpeting.
 And if I try to control these things, anger is the obvious result.

 But here’s what I can control: me.
-Instead of trying to clutch into my hands all of the things that are too big for me, I can turn to my Father with my plans, hopes, and dreams.
+Instead of trying to clutch into my hands all of the things that are too big for me to hold, I can turn to my Father with my plans, hopes, and dreams.
 He invites me to sort out my expectations in His presence, and let Him sift out my unrealistic goals for myself.

 When I rehearse the lie that I have to take control and make everything turn out right, I will become angry, frustrated, and create tension wherever I turn.
 But when I remind myself the truth—that God already is in control, I can find satisfied, resting peace.